friendtech33-DAO/ft33-docs/docs/basics/migration.md

 The Index at the time of migration was `46.721314322` and will be used for the migration.

-* For OHM v1 and sOHM v1 the amount of gOHM you will receive is `(amount of [s]OHM v1) / 46.721314322`.\
+* For FTW v1 and sOHM v1 the amount of gOHM you will receive is `(amount of [s]FTW v1) / 46.721314322`.\
-  So if you have 10 OHM or sOHM you will receive `10 / 46.721314322` → `0.214035074678779` gOHM.\
+  So if you have 10 FTW or sOHM you will receive `10 / 46.721314322` → `0.214035074678779` gOHM.\
-  That gOHM will be worth much more (s)OHM v2 than you had (s)OHM v1 because it accounts for missing rewards.
+  That gOHM will be worth much more (s)FTW v2 than you had (s)FTW v1 because it accounts for missing rewards.
 * For wsOHM you will receive exactly the same amount in gOHM.\
   So if you have 0.5 wsOHM you will receive 0.5 gOHM.

 :::note
-As a reminder, if you're migrating from a non-index-based token (OHM, sOHM) to an index-based token (gOHM), you won't receive the same amount of tokens after the migration, but they still worth the same in dollar term.
+As a reminder, if you're migrating from a non-index-based token (FTW, sOHM) to an index-based token (gOHM), you won't receive the same amount of tokens after the migration, but they still worth the same in dollar term.
 :::

 ## Will my gOHM still earn rebase rewards?